Boston Properties, Inc. (NYSE:BXP) Short Interest Up 20.2% in March

-Boston Properties, Inc. (NYSE:BXP – Get Rating) was the recipient of a large increase in short interest in the month of March.
+Boston Properties, Inc. (NYSE:BXP – Get Rating) was the target of a significant increase in short interest in March.
 As of March 15th, there was short interest totalling 6,240,000 shares, an increase of 20.2% from the February 28th total of 5,190,000 shares.
 Based on an average daily volume of 1,610,000 shares, the days-to-cover ratio is currently 3.9 days.

-In other news, Director Matthew J. Lustig bought 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 15th.
-The stock was purchased at an average cost of $52.92 per share, with a total value of $529,200.00.
-Following the transaction, the director now directly owns 10,000 shares in the company, valued at $529,200.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Insiders own 1.09% of the company’s stock.
+In other Boston Properties news, Director Matthew J. Lustig acquired 10,000 shares of the business’s stock in a transaction dated Wednesday, March 15th.
+The shares were acquired at an average price of $52.92 per share, with a total value of $529,200.00.
+Following the completion of the transaction, the director now directly owns 10,000 shares in the company, valued at approximately $529,200.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+1.09% of the stock is currently owned by insiders.

 Institutional Investors Weigh In On Boston Properties

-Boston Properties (NYSE:BXP – Get Rating) last released its quarterly earnings results on Wednesday, February 1st.
-The real estate investment trust reported $0.78 earnings per share for the quarter, missing analysts’ consensus estimates of $1.84 by ($1.06).
-The firm had revenue of $789.82 million during the quarter, compared to analyst estimates of $732.90 million.
-Boston Properties had a return on equity of 10.31% and a net margin of 27.31%.
-During the same quarter in the prior year, the company earned $1.55 EPS.
-On average, equities analysts forecast that Boston Properties will post 7.14 EPS for the current year.
+Boston Properties (NYSE:BXP – Get Rating) last released its quarterly earnings data on Wednesday, February 1st.
+The real estate investment trust reported $0.78 EPS for the quarter, missing the consensus estimate of $1.84 by ($1.06).
+Boston Properties had a net margin of 27.31% and a return on equity of 10.31%.
+The company had revenue of $789.82 million during the quarter, compared to analyst estimates of $732.90 million.
+During the same quarter in the prior year, the firm earned $1.55 earnings per share.
+Equities analysts expect that Boston Properties will post 7.14 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, April 28th.
-Investors of record on Friday, March 31st will be issued a $0.98 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 28th.
+Stockholders of record on Friday, March 31st will be given a $0.98 dividend.
+The ex-dividend date is Thursday, March 30th.
 This represents a $3.92 dividend on an annualized basis and a dividend yield of 7.24%.
-The ex-dividend date of this dividend is Thursday, March 30th.
-Boston Properties’s dividend payout ratio is currently 72.59%.
+Boston Properties’s payout ratio is presently 72.59%.

 Boston Properties, Inc operates as a real estate investment trust.
 It develops, acquires, manages and owns a portfolio of Class A properties.
 The firm operates through the following geographical locations: Boston, New York, San Francisco and Washington.
 The company was founded by Mortimer Benjamin Zuckerman and Edward H.